 - Reducing the use and storage of toxic and hazardous substances,

-- Implement recycling and composting, and "green" purchasing programs.
+- Implementing recycling, composting, and "green" purchasing programs.

 The Waste Reduction and Management Program assists in both the prevention and management of: